-If your lot has random discolored patches, or leaves on your trees look like a lunatic attacked them with a scissors, chances are you can blame Japanese beetles.
+If your yard has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can thank Japanese beetles.

-In the past five years, this invasive pest has rampaged into Hartland, southeast
+In the past five years, this destructive pest has rampaged into Hartland, southeast WI and northern

-Japanese beetles are about a half-inch long.
+Japanese beetles are about a half-inch in length.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs consume only the material between the veins.
+They attack eat up trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+The bugs eat only the material between the veins.

-Japanese beetles are the most far-flung turf-grass pest in the U.S. - including Hartland.
-Adults tunnel into grass to lay eggs.
-The hatched grubs in the lawn destroy the roots of grasses and other plants.
+Japanese beetles are the most widespread turf-grass pest in the U.S. - including Hartland.
+Adults bore into grass to lay eggs.
+The hatched grubs in the lawn devour the roots of grasses and other plants.
 Brown tracks or large spots result.

-Ready to go after the Japanese beatles before they devour your trees and foliage?
+Ready to attack the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.